Tay-Dzonu-QA/ICE_Final/README.md

 Java SE 8 (or later) to run the jar file.
 Maven to create the jar-file and run.

-In regards to veiwing from the front-end, most desktop and mobile browsers are suitable.
+Most desktop and mobile browsers are suitable for viewing the front end.
 ```
 Eclipse IDE was used for this project.
 Postman was used to test API calls from the H2 before implementing them within the project.